Mortgage advice for internationals

 Tip 4: Determine your budget

-Consider what part of your assets you want to use to invest in real estate market in the Netherlands.
+Consider what part of your assets you want to use to invest in the real estate market in the Netherlands.
 There is no magical percentage or rule of thumb.
 We believe in diversifying your investments, so investing parts of your assets in shares or bonds makes sense.
 Diversification means that you’re mitigating the risk of the market fluctuates.
 If you’re planning on buying the first property, you should look into dividing your assets over several apartments.
 When buying a house or apartment in the Netherlands, it is essential to make sure you know how much you should reserve for the costs of purchasing, renovating, and maintenance.

 Tip 5: Property management and maintenance